 Makita 18V LXT Quick-Shift Mode Impact Driver -- In-Depth

 The Makita XDT20Z is built around a different philosophy than the Milwaukee: rather than maximizing peak torque, Makita has focused on intelligent torque control through their Quick-Shift Mode.
 This system detects when a fastener is approaching full seating and automatically shifts to a lower-speed, lower-torque mode to prevent over-driving, cam-out, and surface damage.
-In practice, it's the best fastener control system I've used in this class of tool.
+In practice, it's the best fastener control system in this class in this class of tool.

 The compact 4-1/2-inch head is the first thing you notice when you pick this up after holding the Milwaukee.
 Makita does not chase peak torque at all costs; the tool is built for balance, control, and clean fastening.
 The Makita LXT platform is known for its fit and finish, and the XDT20Z delivers on that reputation.
 The housing is solid, the trigger action is smooth, and the four-speed selector clicks positively through each position.